Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 • Your growth strategy requires connecting marketing spend to transaction volume

-• You have dedicated data engineers managing blockchain indexers
+• You have dedicated data engineers who can manage blockchain indexers

 • You already run a centralised data warehouse (Snowflake, BigQuery)